genggengcss/DOZSL/README.md

-The code and data is for the paper xx

-Test test test
+Code and Data for the paper: "Disentangled Ontology Embedding for Zero-shot Learning".

 ## Ontology Encoder